dobedobedo/EmpCorrect_App/README.md

 # Any Suggestion for improvement is welcome

 Note: The script is coded in Python 3.6 environment on Windows 10 64-bit, and only tested on Windows and Linux (Ubuntu 16.04 with Python 3.5).
 The script may not work on other platform.
 Please download exiftool from https://sno.phy.queensu.ca/~phil/exiftool/

 __Dependency: numpy, scipy, opencv, gdal, matplotlib, PyQt5__
+For Windows users: install modules downloaded from http://www.lfd.uci.edu/~gohlke/pythonlibs/ if pip doesn't work.

 # Usage:
 Double click the script to execute the application.
 Otherwise, use _python3_ in command line (or _python_ if you only install python3 in your computer)